 Plagiarism is the act of taking and using as one's own work, another's published or unpublished thoughts, ideas and/or writings without appropriate reference or documentation.
-This definition includes computer programs, drawings, artwork, and all other types of work that are not one's own.
+This definition includes computer programs, drawings, artwork, and all other types of work that are not one's own, such as ChatGPT, that do not reflect an individual's thoughts and ideas in line with assigned work.
 Types of plagiarism include word-for-word, mosaic (rearrangement or rewording without documentation), indirect (paraphrasing of a passage without documentation), and use of artificial intelligence applications (e.g. ChatGPT, BingAI, Google Bard, etc)..
 Material taken from another source without adequate documentation may include, but is not limited to the following: